 For natural diamonds, if you are trying to sort out what kind of diamond to purchase, I wrote this article which covers the pros and cons of natural vs. lab grown diamonds, and what's available in the market.

 In sum, I would recommend Canadian sourced, which your jeweler should be able to provide for you.
 For lab grown, I recommend our source, which is the Diamond Foundry.
 They are certified carbon neutral.

 Links for Additional Reading and Research:

 Additional features published in that same magazine will give you a broad understanding of what’s going on right now.
 The first is What Makes Ethical Jewelry Ethical?
 The second is A Dream Deferred, Ethical Gold in North America.
-The third, The Sustainability Trap.
-The Responsible Jewellery Council's big narrative is around "sustainability."
+Finally, The Responsible Jewellery Council's big narrative is around "sustainability."
 My piece, The Sustainability Trap, outlines how "sustainability" in the jewelry world is destroying our future.

 I gave a to this piece above, but here it is again.
 An astonishing, must-read "smoking gun" article in the NY Times from Aug.
 22, 2000, Controvsy Over Blood Diamonds Made Into A Virtue, describes how the death of millions via blood diamonds was a marketing opportunity.
 De Beers controlled nearly all of the African supply chain during much of the blood diamond wars.